Skip to content

 • Senior executives and managers

-C-Level leaders
+C-Level Leaders

 Some admit a sense of presentation anxiety they have not experienced in years.
 These leaders understand that although stress diminishes with practice, being called to meet with the Board requires meticulous preparation.

-Senior executives and managers
+Senior Executives and Managers

 A unique, hands-on opportunity for participants

-CCI Senior Consultant Jim Olson’s expertise was instrumental in enabling us to replicate the sense of Board meetings, and fine-tune content for these BP Workshops.
-With his extensive experience as a Board member, and currently serving on the Board of Maple Leaf Foods, and as a member of NACD (National Association of Corporate Directors), Jim continues to both facilitate Board Presence Workshops and drive curriculum updates.
+CCI Senior Consultant Jim Olson’s expertise was instrumental in enabling us to replicate the sense of Board meetings and fine-tune content for these BP Workshops.
+With his extensive experience as a Board member, currently serving on the Board of Maple Leaf Foods, and as a member of NACD (National Association of Corporate Directors), Jim continues to both facilitate Board Presence Workshops and drive curriculum updates.
 As a Board Leadership Fellow, Jim is recognized for his expertise and commitment to excellence in the boardroom, notably, the importance of continued education to enhance boardroom skills.

 Behind the closed doors of the boardroom